Bed Bug and Mosquito Bite Comparisons

 Differentiating Bug Bites

-It is not easy to tell the difference between mosquito, bud bug, spider, flea, and other kinds of bug and insect bites—not to mention fungal rashes, allergic reactions, and poison oak and ivy.
-Mystery bites are alarming because of their similarities.
-That is when the mind starts to wonder about fleas, mosquitoes and bed bugs.
+It is not easy to tell the difference between mosquito, bud bug, spider, flea, and other kinds of bug bites—not to mention fungal rashes, allergic reactions, and poison oak and ivy.
+Mystery bites are alarming because of their similarities, and make a person worry.

 Unfortunately, your doctor can't always tell what bit you by looking at the bite.
-They will want to know as much information as they can.
-If you can present them with a picture of what bit you, then you are likely to get a positive identification.
+But it's important to rule out a contagious disease quickly.
+When you show up to your doctors office with a rash, they will want to gather as much information as they can.
+If you can present them with a picture the bug that bit you, then you are likely to get a positive identification.

-They may also prescribe hydrocortisone cream for mild cases.
+They may prescribe hydrocortisone cream for irritation.
 Chronic hives and allergic bug rashes may require more powerful treatment such as injectable anti-inflammatories such as Xolair or Colchicine.
+If you have a rash, and don't know what it is, then be very proactive.

 Questions to Ask About Bug Bites